 Finding Evidence of Mars’ Ancient Water

-The Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) is high-tech detective uncovering the compositional clues to the history of the Red Planet.
+The Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) was a high-tech detective that uncovered the compositional clues to the Red Planet’s geologic history.

 About the Instrument